 - Homework Tracker was a simple website (no longer maintained) that provided links to homework and resources for students at my middle school.
 A good portion of the school used it!
 It was an important precursor to AssignmentLogger, which I would make later.

-- Anaconda was almost the first Python program I every wrote, and the first time I used GitHub.
+- Anaconda was almost the first Python program I ever wrote, and the first time I used GitHub.
 It was a graphing calculator that used Python's turtle library.
 It only really works on old Python versions, and I don't have the patience to go back and refactor the code.
-However, I put it here as a an example of my early work.
+However, I put it here as an example of my early work.